Fellow Since 2006

-This profile was prepared when Dune Lankard was elected to the Ashoka Fellowship in 2006.
+This description of Dune Lankard's work was prepared when Dune Lankard was elected to the Ashoka Fellowship in 2006.

 The New Idea